brauner/brauner.github.io/_posts/2018-02-27-lxc-removes-legacy-template-build-system.md

 The lua language bindings will be moved into the new [lua-lxc](https://github.com/lxc/lua-lxc) repository and the Python 3 bindings to the new [python3-lxc](https://github.com/lxc/python3-lxc) repository.
-This is in line with what we already did for the Python 2 bindings which were moved into the [python2-lxc](https://github.com/lxc/python2-lxc) some time ago.
+This is in line with other language bindings like Python 2 (see [python2-lxc](https://github.com/lxc/python2-lxc)) that were always kept out of tree.

 #### Splitting Out The Legacy Template Build System